selkies-project/selkies-gstreamer/docs/usage.md

 The configuration menu is available by clicking the small button on the right side of the interface with the fullscreen turned off, or by using the shortcut `Control + Shift + M`.

-## Command-line options and environment variables
+## Command-Line Options and Environment Variables

 Use `selkies-gstreamer --help` for all command-line options, after the command `. ./gst-env` for compiled GStreamer or the command `. ./bin/activate` for Conda.